lancershield/docs/docs/vuln-db/critical/Unintended-Reentrancy.md

 4. Because balances[msg.sender] is not yet updated, the attacker can call withdraw() multiple times.
 5. Contract balance is drained before the internal balance is updated.

+**Assumptions:**

+- The contract sends ETH or tokens to user addresses using low-level calls.
+- Internal state (like balances) is updated after external calls.
+- No reentrancy guard (nonReentrant) or pull-pattern is used.

 ## ✅ Fixed Code